-Iniva is delighted to announce the launch of a major ‘commissioning-to-collect’ project made possible with support from Art Fund.
+Iniva is delighted to announce the launch of a major ‘commissioning-to-collect’ project made possible with support from Arts Council England and Art Fund.

 The project aims to transform curatorial practice around commissioning within major British art galleries and museums, supporting professional development opportunities.
 Alongside the commission will run an ambitious public engagement programme that aims to cultivate a new generation of young people and their families to be self-assured visitors to galleries and museums.